biannak6288/github-tutorial/README.md

     ```
     for example: git commit -m "create readme.md"
     ```
-7. Copy/paste the links, one at a time, like stated above in the command line after following the directions(steps) listed before this one:
+7. Copy/paste the links one at a time, like stated above, in the command line after following the directions(steps) listed before this one:
     ```
     git remote add origin git@github.com:biannak6288/3rd-repo.git
     ```
     ```
     git push -u origin master
     ```
 ---
 ## Workflow & Commands